 Welcome!
-You are likely looking through this guide because you are interested in information regarding changing your name.
+You are likely looking through this guide because you are interested in information regarding a legal name change.
 If so, you have come to the right place.
 While some of this information can likely be applied no matter where you live, we do want to clarify that this guide has been created to provide information primarily to residents of the State of Missouri.

 A name change is a fairly simple process in Missouri compared to other legal actions and can be completed fairly quickly.
 We are here to walk you through the process and provide some helpful information.

 Where Do I Start?

 Good question.
 The first step to a name change is deciding if you will be filing on your own or with the help of an attorney.
 If you are filing on your own, then you need to contact your local Circuit Court to ask for the filing requirements for your name change case, including what forms will need to be prepared.
 If you are going to use a lawyer, then the first step would be to set up a consultation with the lawyer of your choice.
 A lawyer will then meet with you to discuss what change you are looking for, why you want the change of name, as well as a variety of other questions.

 Once an attorney has been retained, the case is then filed in the Circuit Court of the county you live in.
 A name change case is typically going to require some sort of case information sheet depending on the county you reside in, the actual petition for name change, as well as a filing fee.